soumyag001/soumyag001/README.md

 ## 🚀 About Me

-I'm a passionate developer skilled in both backend technologies, with a growing expertise in machine learning.
+I'm a passionate developer skilled in backend technologies, with a growing expertise in machine learning.
 I love building impactful projects that solve real-world problems and am always eager to learn and collaborate.

 ---